 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the RX10 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Is there a clear favorite between the Canon 1D X Mark II and the Sony RX10 III?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS-1D X Mark II:

 - Better image quality: Scores substantially higher (18 points) in the DXO overall assessment.

 - More dynamic range: Captures a larger spectrum of light and dark details (0.9 EV of extra DR).

 - Better low-light sensitivity: Requires less light for good images (2.8 stops ISO advantage).

 - Better video: Provides higher movie framerates (4K/60p versus 4K/30p).

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.